Innsbruck: Climate

-Innsbruck has a humid continental climate (Köppen Dfb) since it has at least one month with a mean temperature below 0 °C (32 °F).
-Innsbruck has a larger annual temperature differences than most of Central Europe due to its location in the center of the Continent and its position around mountainous terrains.
-Winters are often cold or very cold (colder than those of all major Western European cities, as well as most central European cities) and snowy, although the foehn wind sometimes brings pronounced thaws, despite the warming effect not being as extreme as is common in Salzburg.
+Innsbruck has a humid continental climate (Köppen Dfb) since it has at least one month with a mean temperature below 0°C (32°F).
+Innsbruck has a larger annual temperature differences than most of Central Europe due to its location in the centre of the Continent and its position around mountainous terrains.
+Winters are often cold or very cold (colder than those of all major Western European cities, as well as most Central European cities) and snowy, although the foehn wind sometimes brings pronounced thaws, despite the warming effect not being as extreme as is common in Salzburg.
 Spring is brief; days start to get warm, often over 15 °C, but nights remain cool or even freezing.

 Summer is highly variable and unpredictable.
 Days can be cool 17 °C and rainy, or sunny and extremely hot, sometimes hitting 34 °C. In summer, as expected for an alpine-influenced climate, the diurnal temperature variation is often very high as nights usually remain cool, being 12 °C on average, but sometimes dipping as low as 6 °C.

 The average annual temperature is 10 °C.